-There are three integrated strands in this specification: Communication, Awareness and Language Creativity.
+There are three integrated strands to this specification: Communicating, Awareness and Creativity.

 Figure 3: The specification's strands

 Communication

 The 'Communication' strand is the main strand of the specification, and the two other strands actively support the Communication strand in the language acquisition process.
 Communication competence consists of students' competencies in the following five key skills: listening, reading, speaking, spoken production, and writing.
 These are skills required to be an active language user.
 Students manage to discuss and justify information, ideas and attitudes in an accurate, clear and appropriate manner as they develop communication abilities and competencies.